 The Trauma team also works collaboratively with a multidisciplinary team of orthopedic surgeons, neurosurgeons, anesthesiologists, critical care intensivists, emergency physicians, plastic surgeons and otolaryngologists.
 This coordinated care ensures that a high level of expertise is available for each child.

 Caring for trauma patients takes a whole community.
-The Comprehensive Regional Pediatric Coordinator (CRPC) and our Trauma team teach courses for regional EMS providers, Emergency Department and Pediatric Intensive Care Unit nurses, school nurses and pediatricians.
+The Comprehensive Regional Pediatric Center (CRPC) Coordinator and our Trauma team teach courses for regional EMS providers, Emergency Department and Pediatric Intensive Care Unit nurses, school nurses and pediatricians.
 This service also includes didactic and simulation-based training for EMS and rural hospitals in West Tennessee, North Mississippi and East Arkansas.
 Click here to see our upcoming outreach education events.

 Safety is also a concern for Le Bonheur Children's.
 Injury prevention efforts are led by Safe Kids Mid-South and utilize trauma data to target programs for the most common injuries, including falls, motor vehicle crashes, all-terrain vehicle accidents, drowning, child abuse, sports injuries, pedestrian injuries, burns and gun violence.

 Please contact John Wright, CRPC coordinator, to plan any educational training for your facility at 901-287-5326 or John.Wright@lebonheur.org.